Foundations for Griffin Athletics

 Griffin Athletic Teams compete in the Independent Middle School League (IMSL).

-Over the past few years we have been very competitive in IMSL competition securing the league championship through a handful of our athletic teams.
-And, while we celebrate the success that we have enjoyed in our fledgling athletic program we continue to champion our program’s stated values of: success and excellence.
+Over the years we have been very competitive in IMSL and CIF competition securing the league championship through a handful of our athletic teams.
+We have been invited to regional tournaments achieved high accolades amongst tough competitors from all around southern California.
+And, while we celebrate the success that we have enjoyed in our athletic program we continue to champion our program’s stated values of: success and excellence.
 We define “success” as maximizing the potential of each of our athletes and teams that enter into inter-scholastic competition.
 So, success may translate as a loss or a victory.
 However, if in fact it was our best effort we will celebrate the outcome with Griffin pride.
 We define “excellence” by well-managed teams and by coaches who are spiritually and emotionally investing in the lives of our athletes.
 We view Griffin Athletics as an opportunity for Christian discipleship and equipping our athletes to live out their faith in the midst of competition.
 We believe athletics provides a unique opportunity for spiritual growth.